Neil Patel

 Conclusion

 E-commerce SEO audits are a necessary part of any digital marketing strategy.
-They help you to identify areas of improvement and make sure your website is optimized for search engines.
+They help you identify areas for improvement and make sure your conversion rate optimization efforts aren’t let down by a lack of traffic.

 Consulting with Neil Patel